ericatevissen/Pokedex/README.md

 # Pokedex

 A pokedex made in react + typescript using pokeapi.

-Because of github pages limitations it uses HashRouter for routing.